-In the year of 2017, a renewed edition of the ISO-14692, the governing standard for fiber-reinforced plastic piping, was officially released.
+In the year 2017, a renewed edition of the ISO-14692, the governing standard for fiber-reinforced plastic piping, was officially released.
 There are many significant changes with respect to the earlier edition.
 For example, there are changes in the regression gradient for qualification, the maximum pressure rating terminology, the stress intensification, stress envelope definition, the scaling rules for qualified components, buried pipe assessment, fatigue method, test methods for flanges, etc. All these changes can be studied in detail from the latest code.
 This article will try to explain a few of the important points in brief.

-The objective of ISO 14692 is to provide the oil and gas industry, as well as the supporting engineering and manufacturing industry, with mutually agreed specifications and recommended practices for the purchase, qualification, manufacturing, design, handling, storage, installation, commissioning and operation of GRP piping systems.
+The objective of ISO 14692 is to provide the oil and gas industry, as well as the supporting engineering and manufacturing industry, with mutually agreed specifications and recommended practices for the purchase, qualification, manufacturing, design, handling, storage, installation, commissioning, and operation of GRP piping systems.

 Contrary to the last official release of the standard in the year 2002, the new edition addresses buried GRP piping.
 A pipe buried in soil with a certain cover depth will experience a vertical deflection due to the weight of the soil and additional soil loads.
 Previously, to assess such deflection, the engineer would need to divert to the rules and guidelines of the AWWA M45 standard.
-Since this assessment is already standard practice by many engineers in the design of buried piping, the AWWA M45 vertical deflection assessment was brought into the ISO14692, thus making this a mandatory component of the assessment of buried piping when following the ISO 14692.
+Since this assessment is already standard practice by many engineers in the design of buried piping, the AWWA M45 vertical deflection assessment was brought into the ISO-14692, thus making this a mandatory component of the assessment of buried piping when following the ISO 14692.

-The 2017 edition of the standard provides a new modelling approach to be used for pipe stress and flexibility analyses which are based on using a standard SIF of 1.5 in combination with an equivalent fitting thickness.
-The latest revision also provides a standard for qualification of the SIF.
+The 2017 edition of the standard provides a new modeling approach to be used for pipe stress and flexibility analyses which are based on using a standard SIF of 1.5 in combination with an equivalent fitting thickness.
+The latest revision also provides a standard for the qualification of the SIF.
 Thereby a manufacturer also has the possibility of taking credit for a potentially lower SIF than 1.5 for a specific elbow design.
-Other important features of the ISO14692 have undergone very significant changes as well, such features are: the qualification of GRP piping components, the standard on GRP flanges, the design stress envelope, fatigue in GRP and static electricity.
+Other important features of ISO 14692 have undergone very significant changes as well, such features are the qualification of GRP piping components, the standard on GRP flanges, the design stress envelope, fatigue in GRP, and static electricity.